 The Bottom Line

-This metric will be influenced by market supply and demand dynamics.
+Implied volatility is affected by market supply and demand dynamics.
 IV can rise or fall, signaling an increase or decrease in the price of the option respectively.
 In fact, implied volatility will also have a bearing on the way time value affects an option.
 Ultimately, it’s no secret that it will be a major force in making an options trade successful.

 Traders usually analyze the volatility as a function of time.
 This will help to see if they are priced just right, are cheaper or overpriced.
 Volatility charts can be of immense help when trying to see volatility variations with time.

-We saw some of the main things every trader must remember when using implied volatility in making trading decisions.
+In this article, we saw some of the main things every trader must remember when using implied volatility in making trading decisions.
 Finally, remember to consider this great resource that will help you understand technical analysis tools.
 These form the backbone of any successful trading strategy.